Hawthorne, CA (album)

-Hawthorne, CA, subtitled Birthplace of a Musical Legacy, is the second anthology collection by The Beach Boys and released through Capitol Records.
+Hawthorne, CA, subtitled Birthplace of a Musical Legacy, is the second anthology collection by the Beach Boys and released through Capitol Records.
 A double-compact disc, it was put together after the positive reaction to the Endless Harmony Soundtrack to give hardcore Beach Boys fans more rarities and alternate versions of well-known songs.
 The collection features spoken word tracks from different band members recorded throughout the 1990s during production of the Endless Harmony documentary, as well as a clip from a 1969 radio show.
 Home recordings dating back to 1960 and a backing track from 1973's "Sail On, Sailor" were also included.
-It never charted in either the United States or the United Kingdom, and it is currently out of print.
+It never charted in either the United States or the United Kingdom.
+It is currently out of print on CD but remains available for digital downloads and streaming.